 Once you have a custom domain purchased, follow the steps below to set it up on Campsite.

-- If you haven't already, set a custom campsite subdomain
+If you haven't already, set a subdomain for your profile.
+This is a

 Adding DNS Records

 - Locate your Domain Name System (DNS) settings and enter the two CNAMEs generated in Campsite.
 The first CNAME record might not need '.aws.' at the end but rather '.aws' to work.

 Add the two CNAME records listed on the Campsite domain settings page.
 Below is an example of what it could look like on your registrar.

 - It could take anywhere from 10-60 minutes for us to detect and validate the CNAMEs once you've added them.
 If it's been an hour and you're CNAMEs aren't validated, please contact us.
 Like the example below, you'll see "CNAMEs validated.".

 Once you've added DNS records it can take up to one hour for your custom domain to become available.

 My CNAMEs aren't being validated

 If it's been a few hours and your CNAMEs aren't validated, please reach out to use so we can double check them.